-I checked in to my hostel (nice enough), showered (a little less nice, but I can do this), and unpacked (why did I bring this crap?).
+I checked in to my hostel (nice enough), showered (a little less nice, but I can do this), and unpacked (why did I bring all this stuff?).
 In short, I did what any normal traveler would do after a long flight.

 It was only 4 p.m.

-On a short term vacation, 4 p.m. would mean I still have time for one last sight to see.
+On a vacation, 4 p.m. would mean I still have time for one last sight to see.
 I have time for an expensive dinner and a few too many drinks.
 It would mean that I still have a few more lines left on my itinerary for the day.

 That day, 4 p.m. meant finding the nearest supermarket to pick up some groceries.
 It meant googling the nearest park to picnic in for dinner.
 It meant grabbing my headphones on the way out the door just like I would have back home.